Royal Shakespeare Company

 Fortunately, Richard of Gloucester is never mentioned by his full royal title in the play.
 With Richard and the Duke of Buckingham played in harsh Ulster accents, it would be pronounced Richard The Turd, which would be wrong in such an excellent production.
 What is it with the RSC and Irish accents this last year?
-We had an Ulster Petruchio in Taming of The Shrew, an Irish porter as suicide bomber in Macbeth, then Irish twins in the Comedy of Errors.
+We had an Ulster Petruchio in Taming of The Shrew, an Irish porter as suicide bomber in Macbeth, then Irish Viola and Sebastian in Twelfth Night.
 The earlier examples were designed to mark an outsider with a different accent.
 What with all the characters in Richard III being related in at least two different ways (and seeking a third) a uniform accent (say, something boldly different like standard RP English) would be logical.
 The regional accent is becoming a lazy marker based on clichés about the regions.
 Ulster is supposed to sound harsh and aggressive, and that’s what it’s used for here.
 Actors may like to use their original regional accents, but they should also be able to do standard.
 That’s called acting.
 It’s enjoyable for me to see how Shakespeare’s lines still resonate in any accent, but with so many non-British pilgrims to Stratford in the audience, strong regional accents are a barrier.

 Jonjo O’Neill is a brilliant Richard.
 He has markers: bad teeth, continual evil grin, Irish accent, obsession with plotting that remind me strongly of a colleague I travelled with often on business.
 This was the funniest Richard I’ve seen too, which also fits my old friend, for I think he was a friend too, though in his case smiling faces and memorable jokes were no guarantee.
 Once he was asking me for background about various editors at the company, and I left the bar to go to the gents.
 Looking back, I saw him adding his gin to my glass and topping his own up with tonic water.
 My old colleague refused to have a radio in his car, which was a special order to remove, even thirty years ago.
 When I asked him why, he said that driving was his plotting time.
 I asked what he was plotting.
 It was to be sales director of the whole company.
 He was then a lowly rep. Suffice it to say he became sales director of the whole company.
 Jonjo O’Neill even looks like him, so I was convinced by his portrayal right from the outset.
 Am I wrong, or did he have Shane MacGowan blackened teeth in the first half, but not the second (when he was king)?